Furaha, filter coffee from Rwanda

 Furaha - filter coffee from Rwanda

-For the fourth time we have Furaha's coffee with us.
-This time we chose a washed lot from the Kamajumba Peninsula.
+This is the fourth time we have had Furahas coffee with us.
+This time we have chosen a washed lot from the Kamajumba Peninsula.
 The coffee is similar to tea and has a caramel-like base note.
-Fresh aromas of oranges and limes complete Furaha's coffee.
+Fresh aromas of orange and lime complete Furahas coffee.

 Roasted for: all common filter methods and cold brew